Why you should get more sleep

 The following week, try adding five more minutes to this routine, and so on.
 These incremental changes won’t drastically alter your schedule and will allow you to inch your way to hitting that seven-to-nine-hour sleep goal.
 Use this approach to build other healthy new habits this year.

-Better rest is coming soon
+Better rest is finally here

 At Sparkle Wellness, we believe a life of wellness begins every day, and we are passionate about ensuring every step and every action leads to the next.
 Our mission is to empower people with healthy habits so they can take on each day with confidence and thrive.
 We want you to embrace life from the moment you wake until you hit the pillow at night.